 As we already mentioned we are quite fond of Hapuna Beach, and we are not the only ones.
 As the largest of the white sand beaches on the Big Island Hapuna is a standard contestant on the many ‘best beaches to visit in Hawaii’ lists you can find all over the internet.

-The drawback of all this good news about the beach is that this beach can become very crowded.
-Make sure to go early to find a good parking spot and a shaded place on the beach.
+The only drawback of this popularity is that the beach quickly becomes crowded. – especially on weekends.
+Make sure to arrive early to find a good parking spot and a shaded place on the beach.
 If you want to avoid crowds, you can also try Waialea beach (also know as beach 69) just south of Hāpuna.

 If you are interested in following this trail, we suggest you have a look at the official DLNR resource: Ala Kahakai Trail (Kawaihae-Anaehoomalu).